What Trump’s f-bomb rage really says about his relationship with Netanyahu

 The language – for a president known for his erratic behaviour – was vehement.

-Barbara Leaf, who served as the US’s Assistant Secretary of State for Near Eastern Affairs until earlier this year told The Independent: “It's pretty extraordinary to have the president essentially loudly chiding the Israelis... to stand down and not go on that bombing.
+Barbara Leaf, who served as the US’s assistant secretary of state for near eastern affairs until earlier this year, told The Independent: “It's pretty extraordinary to have the president essentially loudly chiding the Israelis ... to stand down and not go on bombing.

 Trump is no stranger to public, heated altercations with leaders who by all measures should be Washington’s allies.